renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### Locked version extracting and dependency pinning

 The next step is for the manager's "extract" feature to return a `lockedVersion` for dependencies, whenever a lock file exists.
-To do this, the manager must:
+To do this, the manager needs to:

 1. Parse the lock file
 2. Match each dependency from the package file to its entry in the lock file